cchandre/pyhamsys/README.md

   - `t_eval` : array_like or None, optional
 	Times at which to store the computed solution, must be sorted, and lie within `t_span`.
 If None (default), use points selected by the solver.
   - `method` : string, optional
  	Integration methods are listed on [pyhamsys](https://pypi.org/project/pyhamsys/).
-	'BM4' is the default.
+Default is 'BM4'.
   - `omega` (for `solve_ivp_sympext`) : float, optional
    	Coupling parameter in the extended phase space (see [3]).
-Default = 10.
+Default is 10.
   - `command` : void function of (*t*, *y*), optional
 	Void function to be run at each step size (e.g., plotting an observable associated with the state vector *y*, modify global or mutable variables, or register specific events).
   - `check_energy` (for `solve_ivp_sympext`) : bool, optional